 SVGS works with local TAG/GT coordinators in the schools to develop custom outreach programs that address the particular interests and needs of their students.

-SVGS is administered by a Director, Lee Ann Whitesell.
+SVGS and VCTC are a part of the Shenandoah Valley Center for Advanced Learning (SVCAL).
+Dr. Lee Ann Whitesell is the director for the SVCAL.
+SVGS is administered by a Principal/Coordinator, Brent Hull.
 The office is managed by the School Secretary, Debbie Conner.
 Teachers assist with some administrative and managerial tasks through a committee system.

 Board and Committees

 SVGS is guided by a Board, a Committee of Superintendents, and an Advisory Committee, which makes recommendations to the Augusta County School Board.
 These three groups meet concurrently a minimum of four (4) times per year.
 The three school board members are the voting members of the Board.
 The Augusta County School Board has administrative oversight of SVGS.

 |Augusta County||Donna Wells||Dr. Eric Bond||Tina Kiracofe, Assistant Superintendent of Instruction and Instructional Technology|